nitishkumar90-svg/Assignment/README.md

 Q. Assuming that you are currently within a Git repository that contains a file named 'README.md', write the command (or commands) that will display any uncommitted changes made to this file. git diff README.md

+Q. Assuming that you are currently within a Git repository that includes several commits, write the command (or commands) that will display the changes from the commit with the ID of abc123. git show abc123